raviqqe/silky9/design.md

 int      | \*            |             2
 real     | (same as int) | (same as int)

-* shutdown instruction doesn't take any constant operand
+* halt instruction doesn't take any constant operand
 * do the not operations by xor
 * int's 1/x seems not to be defined
 * definition of bool type is;